owncast/owncast.github.io/scripts/news-fallback/README.md

 It's wired into the `prebuild` script in `package.json`, which Docusaurus runs automatically before every `npm run build`.
-The deploy workflow (`.github/workflows/main.yml`) builds with `npm run build`, and runs on every push to `owncast-docusaurus` and on a schedule every six hours, so a stale or empty news feed is refreshed automatically.
+The deploy workflow (`.github/workflows/main.yml`) builds with `npm run build`, and runs on every push to `master` and on a schedule every six hours, so a stale or empty news feed is refreshed automatically.

 ## Notes